Avro Canada CF-105 Arrow: Aftermath

-Within two months of the project cancellation, all aircraft, engines, production tooling and technical data were ordered scrapped.
+Within two months of the cancellation, all aircraft, engines, production tooling and technical data were ordered scrapped.
 Officially, the reason given for the destruction order from cabinet and the chiefs of staff was to destroy classified and "secret" materials used in the Arrow and Iroquois programs.
-The action has been attributed to Royal Canadian Mounted Police fears that a Soviet "mole" had infiltrated Avro, later confirmed to some degree in the Mitrokhin Archives.
+The action has been attributed to Royal Canadian Mounted Police fears that a Soviet "mole" had infiltrated Avro, which were later confirmed to some degree in the Mitrokhin Archives.

-Rumours had circulated that Air Marshal W. A. Curtis, a World War I ace who headed Avro, had ignored Diefenbaker and spirited one of the Arrows away to be saved for posterity.
-These rumours were given life in a 1968 interview, when Curtis was asked directly if the rumour was true.
-He replied, "I don't want to answer that."
+Rumours circulated that air marshal W. A. Curtis, a World War I ace who headed Avro, had defied Diefenbaker and hidden one of the Arrows away to be saved for posterity.
+These rumours were given life in a 1968 interview, where Curtis refused to confirm or deny the allegation.
 He proceeded to question the wisdom of printing the story of a missing Arrow, and wondered whether it would be safe to reveal the existence of a surviving airframe only nine years later.
 "If it is in existence it may have to wait another 10 years.
 Politically it may cause a lot of trouble."
 The legend endures that one of the prototypes remains intact somewhere.

 Following the cancellation of the Avro Arrow project, CF-105 chief aerodynamicist Jim Chamberlin led a team of 25 engineers to NASA's Space Task Group to become lead engineers, program managers, and heads of engineering in NASA's manned space programs—projects Mercury, Gemini and Apollo.
-The Space Task Group team eventually grew to 32 Avro engineers and technicians, and became emblematic of what many Canadians viewed as a "brain drain" to the United States.
-Among the former Arrow team engineers to go south were Tecwyn Roberts (NASA's first flight dynamics officer on Project Mercury and later director of networks at the Goddard Space Flight Center), John Hodge (flight director and manager on the cancelled Space Station Freedom project), Dennis Fielder (director of the Space Station Task Force, later the Space Station), Owen Maynard (chief of the LM engineering office in the Apollo Program Office), Bruce Aikenhead, and Rod Rose (technical assistant for the Space Shuttle program).
+The Space Task Group team eventually grew to 32 Avro engineers and technicians, becoming emblematic of what many Canadians viewed as "brain drain" to the United States.
+Among the former Arrow engineers to go south were Tecwyn Roberts (NASA's first flight dynamics officer on Project Mercury and later director of networks at the Goddard Space Flight Center), John Hodge (flight director and manager on the cancelled Space Station Freedom project), Dennis Fielder (director of the Space Station Task Force, later the Space Station), Owen Maynard (chief of the LM engineering office in the Apollo Program Office), Bruce Aikenhead, and Rod Rose (technical assistant for the Space Shuttle program).
 Many other engineers, including Jim Floyd, found work in either the UK or the United States.
 Work undertaken by both Avro Canada and Floyd benefited supersonic research at Hawker Siddeley, Avro Aircraft's UK parent, and contributed to programs such as the HSA.1000 supersonic transport design studies, influential in the design of the Concorde.